ASHdevelopment/emberDemo/README.md

 1. Add a form on the edit route that will allow you to edit the product.
 The form should have an action to save the record on submit
 1. Make sure the products index shows the updated record attributes
 1. Add an acceptance test for this case.
 Start at the home page, then route to products, edit, and back to products. `ember g acceptance-test edit-product`

-### Current challenges instructions (do these before moving on to next step/branch)
-1. `ember install ash-table` and use and setup `ash-table` to display the following fields: 'name','price', 'rating' 'seller', and 'category'
-1. Add unit tests to make sure the table has the correct amount of rows and columns
-1. Add a link to [Foundation CSS](https://cdnjs.cloudflare.com/ajax/libs/foundation/6.3.1/css/foundation.css) to give us some style
-1. Add a link around the product name that links to `products/edit/[id]` so that you can edit its attributes
-1. Add a form on the edit route that will allow you to edit the product.
-The form should have an action to save the record on submit

 ## Ember Documentation...